Welcome to this tutorial where you’ll learn how to create a simple form and add custom validation rules to its fields upon submission in a React app.

 - The

-component is exported as the default export of the module, making it accessible to other parts of the application.
+Appcomponent is exported as the default export of the module, making it accessible to other parts of the application.

 - The

-Overall, this code sets up the main structure of the React application by rendering the CustomFormValidation
+Overall, this code sets up the main structure of the React application by rendering the CustomFormValidation component inside the App component.
+The Bootstrap CSS is also imported to provide styling to the application.

 Welcome to DevTechTutor.com, your ultimate resource for mastering web development and technology!
 Whether you're a beginner eager to dive into coding or an experienced developer looking to sharpen your skills, DevTechTutor.com is here to guide you every step of the way.
 Our mission is to make learning web development accessible, engaging, and effective.